-Woman who drink two or more cups of tea every day may cut their risk of ovarian in half, a new study shows.
+Woman who drink two or more cups of tea every day may cut their risk of ovarian cancer in half, a new study shows.

 Both black and green teas are rich in antioxidant chemicals called polyphenols, which have been shown to block cancer growth in lab and animal studies, Susanna C. Larsson and Alicja Wolk of the Karolinska Institutet in Stockholm note.